-Content Summaries and Reflection Papers: The purpose of these reflection papers (RP) is to provide a space for students to summarize key points of the readings/videos which will help them prepare for the final project, and to showcase depth of conceptual understanding of weekly topics, integrating content across our studies, and connecting research/theory with practice.
-Details of assignment can be found on Blackboard.
+Content Discussions and Reflections: The purpose of these reflection posts (RP) is to provide a space for students to summarize key points of the readings/videos which will help them prepare for the final project, and to showcase depth of conceptual understanding of weekly topics, integrating content across our studies, and connecting research/theory with practice.
+Details of assignment can be found on Blackboard; each reflection includes a response to two different classmates and the content (original post) must be greater than one paragraph to be acceptable.